mvanthoor/rustic-book/src/front_matter/title.md

 # Creating the Rustic chess engine

-or The basics Chess Programming, using the Rust programming language.
+or, The basics of Chess Programming in Rust.

 __**Marcel Vanthoor**__